 Direct Sale mode is the default order setting for counter service workflows.
 While in Direct Sale mode, users can process an order and payment at the same time.
 This type of workflow is useful for take-away and quick-service environments such as coffee shops and pubs—essentially any environments where seating or coursing are not required.
 From Direct Sale mode, you can also easily move to Table Service mode or put the order on hold to come back to later.
-To place an order in Direct Sale mode, a sales period must be opened and a user clocked in so they can log in to the Order screen.
-This article will discuss:
+To place an order in Direct Sale mode, a sales period must be opened and a user clocked in so they can log in to the Register screen.

 Opening a sales period

-A sales period must first be opened on the POS to access the Order screen and process a transaction.
+A sales period must first be opened on the POS to access the Register screen and process a transaction.
 When starting up Lightspeed (K Series) POS, you are prompted to start a sales period so other POS users can access the ordering screens.
 From the Start screen, specified users (shift managers) can open a sales period, and other POS users (who do not access the ordering screens) can clock in.
 Please note that only shift managers can open or close a sales period - these permissions are configured from the Back Office.
 For more information on interacting with sales periods, see Opening or closing a sales period.

-Logging on to the Order screen
+Logging on to the Register screen

 Once a sales period is opened, the Home screen is where users can clock in (to start a user shift) and log in to the ordering screens.
 To clock in, a user taps the Clock in/out button at the bottom of the screen.
 If a user is already clocked in to their shift, they will see their name on the Home screen.
 Only clocked-in users who are designated to process transactions will view their names from the Home screen.
 To access the ordering screens, a user simply taps their name.